Central Criminal Court (Old Bailey)

 cnr Newgate & Old Bailey Sts · interesting places nearby

-Just as fact is often better than fiction, taking in a trial in what's nicknamed Old Bailey leaves watching a TV courtroom drama for dust.
+Taking in a trial in what's nicknamed the Old Bailey leaves watching a TV courtroom drama for dust.
 Even if you end up sitting in on a fairly run-of-the-mill trial, simply being in the court where such people as the Kray brothers and Oscar Wilde (in an earlier building on this site) once appeared is memorable.

-The entrance is on Old Bailey St opposite Limeburner Lane and the daily register of cases is outside to the right of the doorway.
-Choose from 18 courts, of which the oldest – courts one to four – usually have the most interesting cases.
+The daily register of cases is outside, to the right of the main doorway on Old Bailey St; the public-gallery entrance is via Warwick Ct a few steps to the south.
+Choose from among 18 courts, of which the oldest – courts one to four – usually have the most interesting cases.
 As cameras, video equipment, mobile phones, large bags and food and drink are all forbidden inside, and there are no cloakrooms or lockers, it’s important not to take these with you.
-Take a cardigan or something to cushion the hard seats though, and if you’re interested in a high-profile trial, get there early.
+If you’re interested in a high-profile trial, get here early.